|It'll take out the trash! When it gets there... some day. Maybe.|

 - Rogue is always helpful for keeping your need to command squadrons down.

 - Speed 2 is extraordinarily slow, especially for a squadron that wants to be acting as a fighter.
 Speed 3+ bombers with the inevitable Intel assistance are going to be able to book it away from you pretty consistently and you just can't keep up.
-The Empire doesn't yet have a great ship for Fighter Coordination Teams to be equipped to that could help with this (and even if it did, then you get into the question of "would this be best used to bring a slow squadron up to mediocre or a faster squadron up to "they've gone to plaid"?)
+The Empire doesn't yet have a great ship for Fighter Coordination Team to be equipped to that could help with this.
+The Squall title on the Quasar can do some work to help that, but might it not be better used elsewhere?

 - One blue dice anti-ship is very bad on an expensive 15-point squadron.
 You're just as bad against ships as an 8-point TIE Fighter, although more durable at least.
-Still, a 50% chance of 1 damage is not great odds.
+Still, a 50% chance of 1 damage is poor.

 - Heavy is also a tough trait for a fighter to have, given one of a fighter squadron's two primary duties is to engage bombers to stop them from bombing your ships (the other being to destroy those enemy squadrons).
 You can't really overtax an Intel squadron's coverage, forcing it to leave behind one or two squadrons, when your fighters are already Heavy.
 Of course there's a somewhat fatalistic argument to be made here that if your fighters are going to be turned Heavy anyways, you may as well just get the points discount on the squadron for it being Heavy and reduce the cost-effectiveness of enemy Intel squadrons.
 Were YV-666s not speed 2, I would find that argument more convincing, but the combination of Heavy and speed 2 can lead to some big trouble as you're ignored or simply run away from and don't have much you can do to prevent either.